Skip to main content

 • Cleft defects are more common in specific ethnic backgrounds such as Asians and certain groups of American Indians or Alaska Natives and are less common in African-Americans

-• Less than 13 percent of patients have other birth defects
+• Less than 13 percent of patients have other associated birth defects

 What is cleft lip?

-A cleft lip is an abnormality in which the lip does not completely form during fetal development.
-The degree of the cleft lip can vary greatly, from mild (notching of the lip) to severe (large opening from the lip up through the nose), in which case the cleft can be very noticeable.
+A cleft lip is a defect existing at birth in which the lip does not completely form during fetal development.
+The degree of the cleft lip can vary greatly, from a mild notch of the lip (called a microform or incomplete cleft) to a wide opening extending from the lip up through the nose (a complete cleft), either on one side (unilateral) or both sides (bilateral).

 What is cleft palate?

 A cleft palate occurs when the roof of the mouth does not completely close during fetal development, leaving an opening that can extend into the nasal cavity.
-It can extend from the front of the mouth (hard palate) to the throat (soft palate).
-Often the cleft in the palate will also include the lip.
+It can extend from the front of the gum line (the bone that holds the roots of teeth, called the alveolus) to the soft part of the palate that moves, resulting in a separation of the little hanging ball in the back of the throat (called the uvula).

 Watch our educational video to learn more about the diagnosis and treatment of cleft lip and palate.

-• Unilateral defects – the most common type of cleft, affecting one side of the lip, with or without a cleft palate
+• Unilateral (one side) defects – the most common type of cleft, affecting one side of the lip, with or without a cleft palate

-• Complete unilateral cleft lip and/or palate – an opening that extends from one side of the lip into the nose and/ may be accompanied by a cleft palate
+• Complete unilateral cleft lip and/or palate – an opening that extends from one side of the lip into the nose; may be accompanied by a cleft palate

-• Bilateral defects – affecting both sides of the lip and/or palate, forming two clefts
+• Bilateral (both sides) defects – affecting both sides of the lip and/or palate

-• Complete bilateral cleft lip and/or palate – an opening that extends from both sides of the lip into both nostrils. may be accompanied by a cleft palate
+• Complete bilateral cleft lip and/or palate – an opening that extends from both sides of the lip into both sides of the nose; may or may not be accompanied by a cleft palate

-• Children can also have less noticeable form of cleft lip than those depicted above, known as a form-fruste cleft lip.
-A form-fruste cleft lip is a small, subtle indentation of the lip.
+• Children can also have less noticeable form of cleft lip than those depicted above, known as a forme-fruste cleft lip.
+A forme-fruste cleft lip is a small, subtle indentation of the lip.

 Unilateral incomplete (on left) and complete (on right) cleft lip